YoeDistro/yoe-distro/docs/libc-init.md

   * space used in ext4 filesystem on running system using df: 33.2MB
   * adding sizes of files in image from buildhistory: 22MB
   * number of files in image: 1,806

+The space on disc used by a systemd image is much larger than adding the size of the files in the image.
+We're not sure why this is -- perhaps there is filesystem overhead for small files.